Frequently Asked Questions

 Q. What is the First Nations Information Governance Centre?

-A. The First Nations Information Governance Centre (FNIGC) is Canada’s premier source of information about First Nations people living on reserve and in northern communities.
-An incorporated non-profit organization operating with a special mandate from the Assembly of First Nations’ Chiefs in Assembly (Resolution #48, December 2009), the FNIGC is committed to improving the health and well-being of First Nations people living in our 634 communities across the country.
+A. The First Nations Information Governance Centre (FNIGC) is an incorporated non-profit organization operating with a special mandate from the Assembly of First Nations’ Chiefs in Assembly (Resolution #48, December 2009).
+FNIGC is committed to improving the health and well-being of First Nations people living in our 634 communities across the country.

 In collaboration with its Regional Partners, FNIGC conducts unique data-gathering initiatives that allow us to build culturally relevant portraits of the lives of First Nations people and the communities they live in.
 FNIGC recognizes that quality information — information that is collected by First Nations people for First Nations people — has the power to change lives by influencing knowledge-based decision-making and inspiring effective policy and programs for all First Nations Communities.